debuggingfuture/debuggingfuture.com/blog/source/_posts/berlin24.md

 Time flies, with detours in my career, I'm back to where I started and look for impactful, open technologies that I could commit my time to, and ponder what my role is in the rapidly changing world with all sort of new possibilities.

-I came to the historic, rebellious city to pick up my memories and participate the "co-living" experience ZuBerlin, which is a 2 weeks mini-[Zuzalu](https://www.palladiummag.com/2023/10/06/why-i-built-zuzalu/) for online communities connected by values coming together to materialize a mini-village in the spacetime.
+I came to the historic, rebellious city to pick up my memories and participate the "co-living" experience ZuBerlin, which is a 2 weeks mini-[Zuzalu](https://www.palladiummag.com/2023/10/06/why-i-built-zuzalu/) for online communities connected by values such as Ethereum's coming together to materialize a mini-village in the spacetime.

 ---